Elliptic normal curves of even degree and theta functions: Introduction

 \section{Introduction}

-An elliptic normal curve of degree $N$ is an elliptic curve $E$ with an immersion in a projective space $\P^{N-1}$ as a degree~$N$ curve that is contained in no hyperplane.
-Suppose $N\ge 4$, and the base field $K$ is a field of characteristic not dividing~$N$.
-By the Riemann-Roch theorem, $E/K$ can be realized as an elliptic normal curve of degree~$N$ in $\P^{N-1}_{K}$ by means of a complete linear system $|D|$ with any effective divisor $D$ of degree~$N$.
-In particular, we may take $D=N\cdot O$, where $O$ is the origin of the group structure of~$E$.
-Moreover, it is known that such an $E$ is defined by a system of $N(N-3)/2$ quadratic equations.
+An elliptic normal curve of degree~$N$ means an elliptic curve $E$ together with an immersion into a projective space $E\hookrightarrow \P^{N-1}$ as a degree~$N$ curve that is contained in no hyperplane.
+We assume $N\ge 4$, and that the base field $K$ is a field of characteristic not dividing~$N$.
+By the Riemann-Roch theorem, any elliptic curve $E$ over $K$ can be realized as an elliptic normal curve of degree~$N$ in $\P^{N-1}$ by means of a complete linear system $|D|$ with any effective divisor $D$ of degree~$N$.
+In particular, we may take $D=NO$, where $O$ is the origin of the group structure of~$E$.
+Moreover, it is known that the image of $E$ in $\P^{N-1}$ is defined by a system of $N(N-3)/2$ quadratic equations.

-Classically, over the complex number field $\C$, Bianchi \cite{Bianchi} first wrote down equations for the case $N=5$, where elliptic quintic in $\P^{4}$ is given by a set of five quadratic equations:
+Classically, for the case $N=5$ over the complex number field $\C$, Bianchi~\cite{Bianchi} first wrote down defining equations of an elliptic curve in the following ``normal form'':

-Here, $\phi$ is a parametrizing modular function of level 5.
-Klein \cite{Klein} generalized it to obtain such quadratic equations for general odd integers $N$, using Riemann's sigma functions.
-What is significant is that their formulas describe the universal family of elliptic curves with level $N$ structure.
-In fact, V\'elu \cite{Velu:1978} realized it as schemes over $\operatorname{Spec}\Z[1/N]$.
-By looking at the origin $O\in E$, we also obtain a model of modular curve associated with the principal congruence subgroup $\Gamma(N)$.